Season 1892/93

 Queen's Park went into the Cup Final without centre half Tom Robertson, who had failed to recover from the ankle injury sustained a fortnight previously.
 Former Clyde player Bob McFarlane deputised.

 Queen's Park won the toss and elected to play with the wind advantage in the first half.
 The Spiders were on top from the outset and took the lead in 10 minutes.
 Joe Cullen in the Celtic goal brought off a good save but Bill Sellar swooped on the rebound and fired the ball between the posts.
 Queen's continued to press and doubled their lead in 30 minutes.
 Following a corner kick, a melee developed and the ball was sent towards goal before being cleared.
 Referee Harrison of Kilmarnock, the Vice-President of the SFA, gave a goal.
 The Celtic players protested that the ball had not crossed the line but had been wide of the post.
 However, the referee stuck to his guns.
 Celtic were hard-pressed until half-time but the score remained 2-0 at the interval.
 With the strong wind at their backs in the second half, Celtic were expected to go on and win the match.
 When Jimmy Blessington pulled a goal back in 50 minutes with a smart header, Queen's Park's prospects did not look too good.
 The Parkhead men piled on the pressure but they could not breach the Queen's defence.
 As Celtic seemed to run out of ideas, Queen's Park finished the game strongly to secure a famous victory.
+Queen's Park had refused to allow goal nets to be used in the game and the Parkhead side felt that Queen's second goal would not have stood if nets had been in place.
+Celtic also accused the Spiders of rough play.

 The Cup Final sides were: -